swch/metro_sdk_c_sharp/README.md

 from the cardsavr_tests folder.

-To verify that your agent and integrator keys are configured correctly (See cardsavr_e2e/Context.cs), run Program.cs
+To verify that your agent and integrator keys are configured correctly, you need to create a strivve_creds.json file (there is a sample file included).

-`dotnet run`
+`dotnet test`

 ## Conclusion

 That's it!
-We may occasionally add/remove functionality to/from the SDK, so we recommend forking the repo and keeping an eye out for changes.
-We haven't fully figured out how to handle versioning, so all changes will need to be backward compatible effective 6/1/2020.
+We may occasionally add/remove functionality to/from the SDK, so we will send notifications of changes and deprecation schedules.